☕ Introducing CafeMatrix

 The Making of CafeMatrix

-As the longest-running project I’ve worked on (2+ years off and on!), CafeMatrix has evolved a LOT since it’s initial concept.
+As the longest-running project I’ve worked on (about a year, off and on!), CafeMatrix has evolved a LOT since it’s initial concept.
 As with all of my projects, the end goal is to learn something new while solving a real problem.
 But since the beginning, CafeMatrix three philosophical foundations:

 Foundation 1.
 CafeMatrix should be easy to use